calculix/cae/README.md

 **Done for the new release**

-+ Fixed *boundary line in ccx_dom.inp: added missig NEW|MOD values of parameter OP
++ Fixed *boundary line in ccx_dom.inp: added missig NEW|MOD values of parameter OP.

 + In the HTML help window line breaks are replaced by spaces, avoiding words to be glued together.

-**Improvements and bugfixes:**
++ Fixed camera's clipping range bug due to nonconsequent point numbering in the VTK unstructured grid.

++ Fixed VTK cells numbering.

++ Now exporter writes INP code with paddings - for code folding.

++ Added debug level messages in logging.

++ Added support for mutually exclusive arguments in ccx_dom.inp.
+Example - *MODAL DAMPING.

-- Get all keyword arguments from the manual.
++ Got all keyword arguments from the manual (still not accurately).

++ In 'New keyword' dialog propose implementation variants for corresponding keyword arguments.

+**TODO: improvements and bugfixes**

+- ./examples/beam8b.inp will eat all the memory and crash system.

+- Create second step and there will be no children in the treeView until its regeneration.

 - Better ViewSurfaceWithEdges - implement it manually without EdgeVisibilityOn().